Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 \
 Dressing in that hip-hop style then I better pack my stuff and get back to my country, at least that's what my technical leader said.
 But hey, I think that has been ingrained in the blood of any guy for a long time.
 Three pairs of pants for a week, two are enough but in case of a rainy day.
 And shirts ?
 Boy I got a collection of them from events, centers, companies,... which would suffice for my entire career.
 Are they doing charity now ?

-I hate it whenever my intuition is right, but this time, it was a
 \
 \
 \